 About Us

-Welcome to the National Alliance of Artists from Historical Black Colleges and Universities.
-NAAHBCU is a non-profit professional organization that educates, promotes artists and art programs within Historical Black Colleges and Universities.
+Welcome to the National Alliance of Artists from Historically Black Colleges and Universities.
+NAAHBCU is a non-profit (501)3 professional organization that educates and promotes artists and art programs within Historical Black Colleges and Universities.
 Our mission is to bring art and art education to the forefront of member institutions and to keep these programs as institutional priorities for generations to come.
 The arts remain venerable in the education system and we are a force that discusses and reacts to issues facing HBCU institution artists and students.
 We welcome you to contact us for exhibitions, lectures, and workshops.

 Sincerely,